sahatwar/liable/README.md

 4. Make India a high-trust society

 ## High Level Architecture
+> [!NOTE]
+> This is a very early project with many of the decisions not finalized yet.
 - To be built on Supabase
 - Nextjs will be the interface